minhe86/JavaScriptPlaywrightCucumberAllure2025/README.md

 Cucumber Configuration (cucumber.mjs): This file contains configurations specific to Cucumber, such as the location of feature files and the step definition files.

 <h3> 3.
 Configure Allure Reporting</h3>
-To generate Allure reports after the tests run, make sure you have Allure installed globally or you can install it via npm install -g allure-commandline.
+To generate Allure reports after the tests run, make sure you <strong>have Allure installed globally</strong> or you can install it via npm install -g allure-commandline.

 <h3> 4.
 Running Tests</h3>
-You can run your tests using the following command:
+You can run your tests using the following commands:
-    npm run test
+    <strong>npm run test</strong>
 This will:
-    Run the tests using CucumberJS.
+    Run the <strong>E2E</strong> tests using CucumberJS.
     Generate the Allure report results inside the allure-results/ directory.

+    <strong>npm run test:local</strong>
+This will:
+    Run the <strong>E2E</strong> tests using CucumberJS.
+    Generate the cucumber html report results with console progress information, cucumber-report.html inside the project root directory.

+    <strong>npm run test:api</strong>
+This will:
+    Run the <strong>API</strong> tests only using CucumberJS.
+    Generate the Allure report results inside the allure-results/ directory.

 <h3> 5.
-Viewing the Allure Report </h3>
+Viewing the Allure Report (Optional) </h3>
 After running the tests, you can generate and view the Allure report by running the following command:
     npm run report
 This will open a web server and display the Allure report in your browser.